Chemins de fer électriques de la Gruyère

-The company operated a system of just 48.2 km with a main line from Montbovon, the junction with the MOB, to Palézieux, on the SBB-CFF-FFS line between Bern and Lausanne.
+The company operated a system of just 48.2 km with a main line from Montbovon, the junction with the Montreux–Lenk im Simmental line, to Palézieux, on the SBB-CFF-FFS line between Bern and Lausanne.
 The Broc branch made up the total distance.

 Two standard gauge operations joined in a further amalgamation on 1 January 1942 when together they formed the Chemins de fer Fribourgeois Gruyère-Fribourg-Morat.

 Between 1929 and 1932, the CEG also operated the Fribourg–Farvagny trolleybus system, an early trolleybus operation, which was taken over from the Compagnie des omnibus électriques Fribourg–Farvagny, before the whole company merged into the CEG in 1930.